bodo-ai/Bodo/benchmarks/tpch/README.md

 When running all queries, each query will be run as a separate Python process and measured based on end-to-end time including IO.
 Each query will be run at least twice, the first time is considered a "cold start" and will not be logged when reporting the specific query time, although both hot and cold runs will be included in the "total time" reported at the end.

-Some implementations like Polars may have multiple modes (streaming, eager, etc) to run Polars with their new streaming mode:
+Some implementations like Polars may have multiple modes (streaming, eager, etc).
+To run Polars with their new streaming mode:

 ``` shell
 RUN_POLARS_STREAMING=1 python -m queries.polars